pyther-hub/claim-extraction/readme.md

 2. **Data Preparation:**
    - Transformed the dataframe into a list of record objects for easier manipulation.
+   - I didn't split the text into chunks because I could easily pass the entire context to the model.
+However, if that weren't possible, I would have split the text into user and agent chunks and passed them in a sliding window format.
+I would have also considered passing only the user messages since they mostly contained the claims.

 3. **Phrase Extraction Using GPT-3.5 Turbo:**
    - Utilized GPT-3.5 Turbo to extract phrases directly from content rather than relying on indices.